Types of Concept Maps

 Types of concept maps

-The Purpose of Concept Maps
+4 Types of Concept Maps Explained

 Spider maps are a popular type of conceptual diagram that centers around a main idea or theme, with sub-themes radiating outward like the legs of a spider.
 This structure makes spider maps ideal for brainstorming sessions, note-taking, and organizing complex information by visually displaying the relationships between a central concept and its related ideas.